Best Cheap Health Insurance in Oklahoma (2025)

 Average cost of health insurance in Oklahoma by plan type

 Oklahoma residents can choose between two types of health insurance: HMOs and PPOs.
-HMOs are cheaper but offer less flexibility when it comes to choosing your doctor.
+HMOs have more affordable quotes but offer less flexibility when it comes to choosing your doctor.
 PPOs typically cost more, but they give you greater freedom when it comes to choosing your doctor.

 • HMOs (health maintenance organizations) plans restrict you to a network of doctors.
 You have to choose a primary care doctor and you need a referral before you can see a specialist.
 These plans tend to have cheaper rates.